On this page you will find an overview of the curriculum in the

 RSHE & Wellbeing, Options and Cultural Perspectives

 In addition, pupils in the Sixth Form and Remove (Years 12 and 13) take one period per week of RSHE & Wellbeing.
-In the Sixth Form only, pupils take three periods per week of different Options and Cultural Perspectives (CP): these courses run for about nine weeks at a time, after which new allocations are made; at the end of each Option or CP, there is an opportunity to complete a written response to the courses followed.
+In the Sixth Form only, pupils take three out of four available periods per week of different Options and Cultural Perspectives (CP): these courses run for about nine weeks at a time, after which new allocations are made; at the end of each Option or CP, there is an opportunity to complete a written response to the courses followed.

 - Electronics AS may be studied across the four Option periods;